 The Court will send a copy of the Acknowledgement of Service form to the Applicant, who must then swear an Affidavit (the legal term for a written statement sworn under oath to be true) confirming the facts in the original Application.
 The Affidavit is sent to the Court with the signed Acknowledgement of Service.

 If the Court are happy with all the documentation they will set a date on which the Decree Nisi will be pronounced in Court.
 It is not usually necessary for the parties to attend Court to hear the decree nisi being pronounced, unless there is a dispute over a cost order.

 Step Six - Application for the Decree Absolute

 Six weeks and one day after the Decree Nisi is pronounced the Applicant can apply for the Decree Absolute.
-There is a standard application form and a Court fee of £45 to be paid.
+There is a standard application form.
 Only once this has been granted and sealed are the parties officially divorced.